induktio/thinker/Details.md

 14. Fix visual bug where population icons in base window would randomly switch their type when clicking on them.
 15. Patch AIs to initiate much less diplomacy dialogs when the player captures their bases.
 Previously this happened at least once for every turn the AI loses any bases and would repeat the same dialog every time if the player didn't agree to the peace terms.
 The patch makes the initiation of dialog more dependent on random chance unless the AI would finally accept surrender terms.
 16. Patch genetic warfare probe team action to cause much less damage for any units defending the base.
 In vanilla game mechanics even one attack instantly inflicted almost 80% damage.
 In the patched version population loss mechanic is unaffected, but even multiple attacks should do substantially less damage for defender units.
+17. Patch terrain drawing engine to render more detailed tiles when zooming out from the default level.
+Previously the tiles were replaced with blocky, less detailed versions on almost every zoom out level.

 Scient's patch